alexindata/NOAAStormDataAnalysis/NOAA.md

 The following data analysis shows that tornado is the most harmful severe weather event in the US.
 Tornados both killed and injured more people than any other severe weather types from 1950 to 2011.
 Furthermore, it is found that from 1950 to 2011 severe weather related fatality spiked in 1995.
 The states of Illinois and Texas had the most fatality compared to other states.

-Analysis also shows that flood and drought caused the most damages on property and crops, respectively.
-California is the victim of most property damage among the states, with flood as the leading cause; Texas is the victim of most crops damage, with drought as the leading cause.
+Analysis also shows that hurricane/typhoon and drought caused the most damages on property and crops, respectively.
+Louisiana is the victim of most property damage among the states, with storm surge, hurricane and typhoon as the leading causes; Texas is the victim of most crops damage, with drought as the leading cause.

 [1]: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2 "(NOAA) storm database"